43 Independent Bookstores for Kids to Explore in Metro Detroit

 • Address: 27309 Harper Ave., St. Clair Shores

-This shop offers new and used books of all varieties for sale.
+Under ownership in 2025, this shop continues to offer new and used books of all varieties.

 Carol’s Paperbacks Plus